Do you need help with Spanish conversations?

 When learning anything I have always needed to see examples written out before my brain can grasp new concepts, and it turns out that with learning the Spanish language, the same thing applies.

-My brain needs to see written examples for me to understand what I am studying.
+My brain needs to see written examples of sentences in Spanish for me to understand what I am studying.
 This is especially true with Spanish grammar.

 I make a habit of writing useful example Spanish phrases down in my little Moleskin copy notebook, grouping them by situation, so I have a head start on starting each new conversation in Spanish with a strong opening line.
-If I can start off speaking well, then everything else comes flowing out much more easily.
+If I can start off a Spanish sentence well, then everything else comes flowing out much more easily.